UniSurreyIoT/Sense2Web/README.md

+### Sense2Web: A Linked Data Platform for IoT.

 **This project is part of  [FIWARE](http://fiware.org)**

-## Sense2Web: A Linked Data Platform for IoT.
+Check out the FIWARE catalogue [page](http://catalogueA Linked Data Platform for IoT.fiware.org/enablers/iot-discovery) for more info and resources.